 - 1. In the Procedure editor, drag and drop the Create Emulation Session node (from within the Session divider) to the relevant position within the procedure. - 2.
-Select a connection pool from the list in order to create a new session to work with a connection of the selected connection pool.
-If you do not select a connection pool, a new session will be created against the host. - 3.
+Select a service from the list of available services, in order to create a new session to work with a connection of the selected service.
+If you do not select a service, a new session will be created against the host. - 3.
 Refer to the Mapper for details on mapping.